priyanka-murugan/sentiment-analyzer-app/README.md

 ***Check it [here](https://priyanka-murugan-sentiment-analyzer-app-hello-s2ada9.streamlit.app/)!***

-This app scrapes the top news headlines from the U.S. News website and performs sentiment analysis on them (you can access here --> https://www.usnews.com/)
+This app scrapes the top news headlines from the [U.S. News website](https://www.usnews.com/) and performs sentiment analysis on them.

 ## Following are the python libraries used: